mvolkmann/blog/src/ocaml.md

 The field values are immutable by default, but can be made mutable by adding the `mutable` keywored before their field name.

-To create a record, just supply values for each of the fields inside curly braces in any order.
+To create a record, supply values for each of the fields inside curly braces in any order.
 For example:

 ```ocaml